ashculmsee/ashculmsee/README.md

 At 20, I became the youngest woman ever to have been recognised with a Microsoft Most Valuable Professional (MVP) Award.

 Today, I work full time as a Power Platform dev and also run free workshops and events in partnership with businesses, schools and universities.
-They are a passionate mental health advocate and are determined to empower young minorities to pursue a career in technology.
+I am a passionate mental health advocate and am determined to empower young minorities to pursue a career in technology.

 <!-- facts -->
 ### Fun Facts